Oral strips — thin-film, no-water doses for daily-use and travel ranges.

 - Sampling SKUs paired with a hero range in another format.

-Every project moves through one of three routes.
-Final routing is confirmed inside the portal — the route shapes the documentation set and the timeline.
+Every project moves through one of two options.
+Final routing is confirmed inside the portal — the option shapes the documentation set and the timeline.

 - Best for